cgroschupp/go-mail-admin/docs/Readme-dev.md

 # Dev
 ## Project structure
 In the folder "mailserver-configurator-interface" you'll find the GO project which provides an HTTP API for the mailserver config.
-The "mailserver-configurator-client" is a VUEJS interface for that HTTP API.
+The "frontend" is a VUEJS interface for that HTTP API.

 ## Compile
-### Mailserver-Configurator-Client
+### frontend
 Open the project folder and build the Vue.js project

 ```